Skip to main content

 Run similar batches often?
 Save time by saving your filters.
 Simply click Save filters, and you'll be able to load the same batch again for your next invoice cycle.

 Next time, just click Load filters and select your saved filters- no need to start from scratch.
+Once you've selected your saved filter, click Run Report to view the invoices that match your filter.

 Select your line items